-To avoid puddle formation in rainy weather, a minimum 2 percent (1/4” per foot) grade is necessary in all places used by pedestrians.
-On sloping terrain the establishment of this grade presents no problem, but on flat sites the built-in drainage valleys will give rise to a gently undulating surface.
+To avoid puddle formation in rainy weather, a minimum 2 percent (1/4” per foot) grade is necessary for all places used by pedestrians.
+On sloping terrain, the establishment of this grade presents no problem, but on flat sites, the built-in drainage valleys will give rise to a gently undulating surface.
 To avert objectionable ponding on the paved area – or excessive flow – buried conduits may be required.
 Flows to proposed inlets should be calculated for existing conditions of runoff and, if necessary, spacing should be adjusted to give satisfactory results.
 For average conditions, inlet spacing of no more than 200 to 400 feet will be satisfactory.

 The free water that percolates through or is contained in the soil beneath the surface is called subsurface water.
 When it emerges or escapes from the soil, it is termed seepage water and the point of emergence is called a spring or seepage area.

 There are several forms in which subsurface water may be present: (1) water which is free to flow under the force of gravity, called “free water”, (2) water which moves under capillary forces, called “capillary water”, and (3) water in the form of water vapor.